 The process of developing guidelines

-Information on the process of deriving water quality guidelines in Queensland is contained in the DRAFT Guideline Deciding aquatic ecosystem indicators and local water quality guidelines under the Environmental Protection (Water) Policy 2009 .
+Information on the process of deriving water quality guidelines in Queensland is contained in the Guideline Deciding aquatic ecosystem indicators and local water quality guidelines under the Environmental Protection (Water and Wetland Biodiversity) Policy 2019 .

 The Australian and New Zealand Guidelines for Fresh and Marine Water Quality recommend two main approaches to developing guidelines: